 Worthington Industries to Webcast Discussion of Third Quarter 2023 Results on March 23

-/EIN News/ -- COLUMBUS, Ohio, March 01, 2023 (GLOBE NEWSWIRE) -- Worthington Industries, Inc. (NYSE:WOR) plans to release its third quarter results after the market closes on Wednesday, March 22, 2023.
+COLUMBUS, Ohio, March 01, 2023 (GLOBE NEWSWIRE) -- Worthington Industries, Inc. WOR plans to release its third quarter results after the market closes on Wednesday, March 22, 2023.
 The Company will webcast a live discussion of these results on Thursday, March 23 at 9 a.m.
 ET.
 The webcast will be available at www.WorthingtonIndustries.com and will be archived for one year.

 About Worthington Industries